derekwilson/PodcastUtilities/ChocolateyInstaller/README.md

 ### Create package

-Build all the assemblies and create a current build ZIP in  `_PreBuiltPackages`
+Build all the assemblies and create a current build ZIP in  `_PreBuiltPackages`, actually the build process uses the files in `CurrentBuild` but the process of building the release ZIP also builds that folder.

-Goto folder `ChocolateyInstaller\podcastutilities-core` or `ChocolateyInstaller\podcastutilities` edit the `podcastutilities.nuspec` to have the correct version number, also alter the version number in `build.ps1` and `chocolateyinstall.ps1`
+Goto folder `ChocolateyInstaller\podcastutilities-core` or `ChocolateyInstaller\podcastutilities` edit the `podcastutilities.nuspec` to have the correct version number, also alter the version number in `build.ps1` and `tools\chocolateyinstall.ps1`

 Run `build.ps1` in powershell